 This is the third stop on our Michigan Author Adventures Trail.

 * Just before we launched the Author Adventures site, the photo of Ellen G. White that appears above was discovered by a descendant of the person who is believed to be the one who shot the photo.
-You can also read a recently published article about this rare image at www.adventistreview.org/church-news.
+You can also read an article about this rare image at www.adventistreview.org/church-news.